Trucking

 3. Load Boards

-To use a load board, all you have to do is contact the entity posting a load; sometimes, you’ll have to do some negotiations on the rate.
-Then the broker or shipper will send you a carrier agreement to review and sign.
+To use a load board, all you have to do is contact the entity posting a load; sometimes, you’ll have to negotiate the rate.
+Then, the broker or shipper will send you a carrier agreement to review and sign.
 After reviewing and signing the agreement, they’ll generally request additional paperwork from you, like your insurance and W-9 information.
 Once you send the paperwork back, they will respond with a load confirmation and pickup details.

 With the CloudTrucks app, you have access to multiple load boards and over 200 brokers and shippers, making it easier to find and plan your loads